henryrossiter/icp2017f/homework/4/README.md

 Please enter a non-negative integer or type stop: stop
 ```

-(C) fibLoop is much faster than fib.
+FibLoop is much faster than fib.
 With higher inputs, the difference between the time the iterative approach takes and the time the recursive approach takes becomes bigger and bigger.

 fibLoop is more time and memory efficient than fib.
 This is true because every time fib is called, it calls itself twice.
 This results in the time it takes to increase exponentially with higher inputs.
 In fibLoop, the times the loop has to run is only equal to the input, so it won't increase exponentially with higher inputs.